 What if I want to change the arrangement later?

 That's fine.
 We mark everything carefully and use the smallest fastener that works.
 Small holes are easy to patch if you change your mind.
-We'll even help you plan the new layout if you call ahead.
+We'll help you plan a new layout if you call ahead.

 Get It Done Right